Training and fine-tuning

 }

-Step 3: Clean and Validate
+Step 3: Cleaning and validation

-The corpus builder automatically handles:
+The corpus builder handles these automatically:

-• Deduplication: Semantic similarity check (cosine > 0.95 = duplicate)
+• Deduplication: semantic similarity check (cosine > 0.95 = duplicate)

-• PII redaction: Removes emails, phone numbers, SSNs before training
+• PII redaction: removes emails, phone numbers, SSNs before training

-• Format validation: Ensures all examples have proper instruction/output pairs
+• Format validation: ensures all examples have proper instruction/output pairs

-Step 4: Archive to Storage
+Step 4: Archive to storage

 # Archive corpus to S3 or local filesystem